lkwks/simple_chatgpt_clone/README.md

   - Delete: `/category delete [name]`

+- System message feature

-- System message(*This is a direction message to ChatGPT.
-It will be provided to ChatGPT API at every turn) feature
+  - The system message is a direction message to ChatGPT.
+It will be provided to ChatGPT API at every turn.

   - Show: `/system --show`